tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you're interested in Khatzumoto's original ideas, you may want to read the AJATT site.
-It is not necessary,
-but can help you answer some language learning questions you have.
+It can help you answer some language learning questions you have.

 First make sure you've read [our guide](table-of-contents.html).
 There are ideas in which this site disagrees with the original AJATT method.